-NATIONAL OUTCOME ROLE OF MUNICIPALITY KEY PERFORMANCE INDICATOR TARGET ACTUAL PROGRESS REGISTERED improved quality of Develop spatial plans to Number of the Spatial 1 x Reviewed Draft Spatial The Draft SDF was approved household life ensure new housing Development Framework Spatial Development for the 2023-2024 developments are in line with reviewed and tabled at council Development Framework national policy on integrated by June 2024 Framework (SDF) human settlements; (SDF) by June 2024 Participate in the identification Number of privately own 1 0 Not achieved as land was of suitable land for social portions of land acquired for privately owned. housing. human settlement by 30 June 2024 Ensure capital budgets are Dereentage overenditure en 95% 57% Delay in implementing Percentage expenditure on Capital Budget 30 June 2024 95% 57% mSCOA system due to system appropriately prioritised to maintain existing services and Capital Budget SO Julie 2024 challenges.
-Procurement of a extend services. new system by 2025. exteriu services. new system by 2023.
-A responsive and Improve municipal financial Number of Section 56 managers 8 0 CCRs to be assessed after accountable, effective and administrative capacity by assessed on competency proper consultation with and efficient local implementing competency requirements by June 2024 national and provincial government system norms and standards and stakeholders. acting against incompetence and corruption.
+NATIONAL OUTCOME ROLE OF MUNICIPALITY KEY PERFORMANCE INDICATOR TARGET ACTUAL PROGRESS REGISTERED improved quality of household life Develop spatial plans to ensure new housing developments are in line with national policy on integrated human settlements; Number of the Spatial Development Framework reviewed and tabled at council by June 2024 1 x Reviewed Spatial Development Framework (SDF) by June 2024 Draft Spatial Development Framework (SDF) The Draft SDF was approved for the 2023-2024 Participate in the identification of suitable land for social housing.
+Number of privately own portions of land acquired for human settlement by 30 June 2024 1 0 Not achieved as land was privately owned.
+Ensure capital budgets are appropriately prioritised to maintain existing services and extend services.
+Percentage expenditure on Capital Budget 30 June 2024 95% 57% Delay in implementing mSCOA system due to system challenges.
+Procurement of a new system by 2025.
+A responsive and accountable, effective and efficient local government system Improve municipal financial and administrative capacity by implementing competency norms and standards and acting against incompetence and corruption.
+Number of Section 56 managers assessed on competency requirements by June 2024 8 0 CCRs to be assessed after proper consultation with national and provincial stakeholders.